rogerpadilla/prouter/README.md

 ```

-### programmatically avoid executing other middlewares and do not change the path in the URL
+### conditionally avoid executing other middlewares and do not change the path in the URL (using commonjs modules)

 ```js
 const prouter = require('prouter');